Although a brief conversation, phone screens are an integral part of the interview process, so be prepared with glowing answers.

 The last thing you want to do is bad-mouth your current employer.
 Instead, the purpose of this question is to help the recruiter understand why you want to work for them and what you're looking for in the job and in your career.

 How to answer this question: Feel free to remain vague and state you're looking for a new opportunity, that you're eager to learn more, that you want to focus on developing a certain skill, or that you're looking to change careers.
 You might also have more logistical reasons for wanting to leave your current job, like avoiding a long commute or relocating to be closer to your aging parents.
-Those are fine to share as well as to why you want to leave.
+Those are fine to share as well.

 Question No. 6: What about this position appeals to you?